Hey Kids (Start Here)

 He nods his head at her.

 He makes a face that looks like he stepped on a nail and like he also knows that it isn’t her turn to make dinner.
 A terrible understanding rises in the back of her throat.
 When she was eleven, she had hated the many small ways that people tried to show her the pity they had for her, like little glass flowers under handkerchiefs.
 She understands now that it was not always pity.
 That, sometimes, empathy looks the same.
-That, sometimes, it hurts when it is unwanted.
+It hurts when it is unwanted.

 Mako comes to the table and sits.